by Isaac Rozenfeld

 On the next screen, you'll see a progress bar indicating that the installation is proceeding.
-When the installation is complete, you will see a screen that summarizes the activity, and you will be prompted to reboot the system.
+When the installation is complete, you will see the screen summarizing the activity, and you will be prompted to press F8 to reboot.

 root@aiserver:~# dladm show-link LINK CLASS MTU STATE OVER net0 phys 1500 up -- root@aiserver:~# ipadm show-addr ADDROBJ TYPE STATE ADDR lo0/v4 static ok 127.0.0.1/8 net0/v4 static ok 192.168.1.222/24 lo0/v6 static ok ::1/128 net0/v6 addrconf ok fe80::a00:27ff:fec0:3399/10